SliceDroidTeam/SliceDroid/README.md

 ---

-## 🏃 How to run SlideDroid
+## 🏃 How to run SliceDroid

 ### Source Installation

+For development or if you prefer running directly on your system:

-Download required packages:
+**Download required packages:**
 ```bash
 pip install -r requirements.txt
 ```